 While the keto diet may be favorable for overweight and obese patients, we haven’t come across much evidence that it’s better than a Mediterranean-style diet for healthy adults.

-As we referenced in our review of another keto supplement called Pruvit, we can’t find any clinical trials comparing the keto diet to other healthy diets to test its effect on healthy individuals.
 There are many high-carb foods like potatoes, sweet potatoes and oats which can form the base of a healthy, whole foods diet, and we consider it illogical to cut those foods out of the diet without any specific reason to.

-Questionable Recommendations on Keto Chow Website
+Questionable Claims on Brand Website

 The Supplement Facts label for Keto Chow, shown above, has different serving suggestions.
 One is using the product alone, and one of the others is with adding a half-stick of salted butter.